ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/use-data.md

 In the last two labs, we have learned how to to get data via a service and then how to use that service within our pages.
 Be sure to commit your changes.

-Here is the code for the data recuder:
+Here is the code for the data reducer:

 ```TypeScript
 export const reducer = createReducer(